tap349/tap349.github.io/_posts/2017-06-01-react-redux.md

 $ npm install --save-dev remote-redux-devtools remote-redux-devtools
 ```

-`remote-redux-devtools` is required for RN.
+`remote-redux-devtools` is required for RN only (not required for pure React).

 ### add DevTools store enhancers